First, some things to think about when it comes to packing light for Hawaii.

 - Best Lanai beach snorkeling

-If you want to capture underwater life cheaply, a simple waterproof phone case like this one can work out well!
+If you want to capture underwater life cheaply, a simple waterproof phone case can work out well!

 If you won’t be investing in an underwater camera… and you don’t want to spend $50-100 on a waterproof phone case designed specifically to fit your iphone or samsung phone…